Meeshbhoombah/cs/scope-and-closures.md

 - Language specefic

 Javascript engine has a multitide of steps beyond this
 - Complexity increased due to language requirements
+  + E.g: JIT compilation, lazy compilation, hot re-compliation

+### Lookups
+_LHS_ = left-handed lookup
+- Source of assignment

+_RHS_ = right-handed lookup
+- Target of assignment

+Javascript engines look at scope from the innermost -> outermost
--
+- Outermost = `Global` scope